 According to Remodeling.com’s annual Cost vs. Value report, bathroom upgrades and kitchen remodels are among the top changes that you can do to make your home more desirable to buyers.
 A midrange bathroom addition in Phoenix will yield about 51 percent return on investment.

 For larger remodels, it's best to start by finding a highly recommended remodeling contractor in the Valley.
 Ask friends or relatives which remodelers in Phoenix they have used for home renovations in the past, seek out well-known review sites and check with the BBB to see if there have been any complaints filed against the contracting company.
 Not sure how much hiring a professional will set you back?
 HomeAdvisor reports the national average costs for bathroom remodels; the low being $2,500 and the high being $23,000.

 The other way to enlarge your master bath is to use optical tricks to make the room seem bigger.
 If you're looking to start with a more manageable DIY remodel, try one of these quick fixes:

 - Focus on the walls and floors first.
 Paint the room a light color to open up the space, and install easy-to-clean tile.

-- Use mirrors and glass.
+- Incorporate mirrors and glass into your design.
 Mirrors let light bounce around the room, and glass — like a shower door, for example — eliminates visual barriers.

 Install a Modern Sink

 Nothing makes a bathroom look more dated than an old vanity and sink.
 Refresh your bathroom by replacing your sink unit with a modern or colorful statement piece.
-If you have a small powder room, opt for a petite vanity with storage space — like this inexpensive set from IKEA.
+If you have a small bathroom, opt for a petite vanity with storage space.

 Upgrade Your Shower/Bathtub